alefeld/blaseball-snackonomy/README.md

 **Server Deployment** - This code is deployed on the SIBR server and can be monitored with Portainer.
 The Elder Servorcerers of SIBR can help if a problem arises related to hosting to code.
 A working commit will automatically update the docker container, so even someone without access to the Portainer can update this repository if they have commit access.
 With access to the Portainer, `waiter.log` can be checked to see the last time the update pipeline was run.
 The Portainer log can also be useful to see error messages, which is especially useful if a bad commit is pushed or if the container stops for some reason.

+Additionally, https://snacks.sibr.dev redirects to the snacks spreadsheet, though this redirect must be updated over time.

 **Updating for new seasons** - It is quite simple to update this repository for each season.
 The spreadsheet ID for the new season must be added to `update_all.py` in the spreadsheet_ids dictionary.
 This dictionary is also present in `hitterstats.py`, `pitcherstats.py`, `tomorrowpitchers.py`, and `weathersnacks.py`, but these only need updated if a maintainer wants to run a specific module on its own.
 It is advised to keep these update to date as well, though.

+The redirect can be changed on the SIBR server in /srv/docker/nginx-general/snacks/index.html.
+The old page may get stuck in your browser's cache.
+Some workarounds are: (1) Clear your cache, (2) Add a '?' to the end of the url

 **Troubleshooting/What not to do**